CuriouslyCory/URLShortener/README.md

 Next get the database set up and configure all the input and output, and link it up to the API.
 After that's done, and the page is populating with live data I need to configure the redirect portion.

+TODO:
+Fix stack size error that occures when adding a url, following the redirect then pressing back until back to the index.
+Add database structure to mariadb initialization.